 Anoles do not drink from standing water sources.
 They receive most of their moisture intake through their diet, but they also drink beaded water from leaf surfaces.
 Mist your anole daily, preferably in the morning, to maintain appropriate humidity levels and allow them to drink from decor surfaces.

 Offer Variety and Supplement Regularly

 Appropriately sized feeder crickets and dubia roaches make up the base of your anole's diet.
 You can supplement with mealworms or waxworms to provide a special treat.
-However, they should not be provided in large quantities.
-Mealworms do not provide anoles with sufficient nutrition and waxworms are too much for your anole to handle on a regular basis.
+However, they should not be offered in large quantities.
+Mealworms do not provide anoles with sufficient nutrition, and waxworms are too much for your anole to handle on a regular basis.